 - Form: Carol (defined as a strophic song, which may or may not have refrains, that is associated with Christmas).

-- Voicing: SATB A Cappella Choir (no additional accompanying instruments allowed).
+- Voicing: SATB chorus with violin (no additional accompanying instruments allowed).

 - Duration: 3-4 minutes.
 Compositions longer than 4 minutes in length will not be reviewed.